2022 Racquetball World Championships

-The International Racquetball Federation's 21st Racquetball World Championships were held at the La Loma Centro Deportivo in San Luis Potosi, Mexico from August 20-27, 2022.
+The International Racquetball Federation's 21st Racquetball World Championships were held at the La Loma Centro Deportivo in San Luis Potosí, Mexico from August 20–27, 2022.

 Tournament format

 The 2022 World Championships used a two-stage format to determine the World Champions.
 Initially, players competed in separate groups over three days.
 The results were used to seed players for an elimination round.
 The individual events were followed by a team competition with countries competing head to head in best of three matches: two singles matches and a doubles match.